Risidio/fe-film-project/README.md

 ## Ownership

-The Licensor, **Joshua Emmanuel Capito**, **Tanvir H. Ahamed**, retains all rights, title, and interest in and to the Software, including all intellectual property rights.
+The Licensor, **Joshua Emmanuel Capito**, **Tanvir H. Ahamed**, **Omelihunna Iheanacho**, **Vallabh Patil**, retains all rights, title, and interest in and to the Software, including all intellectual property rights.

 ## Termination

 This Agreement is effective indefinitely.
-Any unauthorized use of the Software by anyone other than **Joshua Emmanuel Capito**, **Tanvir H. Ahamed** constitutes an immediate and automatic termination of any rights to access or use the Software.
+Any unauthorized use of the Software by anyone other than **Joshua Emmanuel Capito**, **Tanvir H. Ahamed**, **Omelihunna Iheanacho**, **Vallabh Patil** constitutes an immediate and automatic termination of any rights to access or use the Software.
 Upon termination, any unauthorized party must cease all use of the Software and destroy all copies.

 ## Disclaimer of Warranties